WaelMohamedKhelil/MyDiary/README.md

 this application was created for 7 days of code challenge ALC program 2018.

 # Version
-This is application still in developpement, some functionalities are working as view entries,in addition updating, adding and deleting an entry
+This is application still in developpement, some functionalities are working as view entries,in addition updating, adding and deleting an entry, and google authentification.

 ## Authors